BBai-Tips/bbai/README.md

 BBai is continuously evolving.
 Future plans include:

-- Implementation of RAG and embedding capabilities for enhanced project understanding
-- Integration of `ctags` and embeddings for comprehensive project visibility
+- Implementation of RAG and embedding capabilities for enhanced project understanding and comprehensive project visibility
 - Agent Orchestrator: A powerful feature that allows the LLM to break down complex tasks into smaller chunks managed by sub-agents.
 This enables:
 	- Faster and more cost-effective processing for simple tasks using smaller models
 	- Reduced context window size and costs for multiple conversations
 	- Synchronous task completion for improved overall operation speed
 - Support for additional LLM providers
 - Expanded tool ecosystem for more specialized tasks